List of cults of personality: Sri Lanka

 Mahinda Rajapaksa has been accused of creating a cult of personality around himself, using the civil war victory and Sinhala chauvinism.
 He was referred as a "King" by some of his supporters, and he used the media to portray himself as a strong man.
 During his time in power, his pictures were shown on buses, billboards, and all forms of media.
 Television ads where songs were sung by school children in his rallies would hail him as "our father" and "father of the country".
 Rajapaksa also printed his picture on currency and named the budget airline Mihin Lanka after himself.
 Rajapaksa thought having his name in the sky would bring him good fortune.
 By 2022 the popularity of the Rajapaksas had declined and during the 2022 Sri Lankan Protests protesters named him "Myna" as an insulting nickname and demanded his resignation alongside the entire Rajapaksa family.

 Mattala Rajapaksa International Airport, Magampura Mahinda Rajapaksa Port, Nelum Pokuna Mahinda Rajapaksa Theatre, and Mahinda Rajapaksa International Stadium were all high-profile lavish infrastructure projects initiated by Rajapaksa during his administration and named for him.
 Thus, critics have accused Rajapaksa of being narcissistic.

 Syria

 As one of his strategies to maintain power over Syria, Hafez al-Assad developed a state-sponsored cult of personality.
 Portraits of him, often depicting him engaging in heroic activities, were placed in every public space.
 He named myriad numbers of places and institutions in Syria after himself and other members of his family, such as Lake Assad, an artificial reservoir filled during his time in office.
 In school, children were taught to sing songs of adulation for Assad.
 Teachers would begin each school day with the slogan "Our eternal leader, Hafez al-Assad".
 The personality cult that he developed portrayed him as a wise, modest and just leader of the country.
-This strategy of creating a cult of personality was continued by Hafez's son and the current Syrian president, Bashar al-Assad.
+This strategy of creating a cult of personality was continued by Hafez's son, Bashar al-Assad, until his overthrow in 2024.

+After the fall of the Assad regime, various statues of the al-Assad family were destroyed in which become known as the "de-Assadization".